-E-mail Process: If you already have a valid nonimmigrant visa or ESTA and believe you qualify for a national interest exception (NIE) for humanitarian; academic/student/exchange travel; journalist travel; or to provide vital support for critical infrastructure of the United States you must send the following information and all supporting documents in one e-mail to CopenhagenNIV@state.gov.
-Due to a large volume of inquiries, it may take up to ten business days to review your NIE request.
+E-mail Process: If you already have a valid nonimmigrant visa or ESTA and believe you qualify for a national interest exception (NIE) for humanitarian; academic/student/exchange travel; journalist travel; or to provide vital support for critical infrastructure of the United States, you must send the following information and all supporting documents in one e-mail to CopenhagenNIV@state.gov.
+Due to the large volume of inquiries, it may take up to 21 business days to review your NIE request.
 You will receive a formal response to your NIE request by e-mail.

 - Are you physically in Denmark?
 (Note: You must physically be in Denmark to request an NIE.).